ARMmbed/mbed-os-5-docs/docs/api/storage/SDBlockDevice.md

 ## Mbed OS `erase` for SDBlockDevice

 There is a difference between `erase` as usually defined for SD cards and the definition in Mbed OS: In Mbed OS, `erase` prepares the block device for writing.
-Because an SD card doesn't need preparation, the `erase` function doesn't work on SDBlockDevice.
+Because an SD card doesn't need preparation, `erase` is not applicable on SDBlock device; it's a no-op operation.

 ## SDBlockDevice class reference